-As Rob Baxter, Global Head of Engineering for the Eze EMS product team, wrote in one of our earliest blog posts, an organization’s ability to innovate is critical to its success and longevity.
+As we wrote in one of our earliest blog posts, an organization’s ability to innovate is critical to its success and longevity.
 According to Rob, unfortunately, many developers feel they can only innovate on their own time.
 And yet, it’s often those “after school” projects that excite and inspire them most.

 This challenge isn’t unique to SS&C Eze.
 One of Google’s most famous management policies is “20% time,” in which employees can allocate 20% of their paid work time to pursue projects of personal interest.
 Even though innovations like Gmail and AdSense are said to have come out of 20% projects, many insiders claim that Google has since abandoned that policy, and others say it was never really adopted at all.

 Whether or not Google truly implemented 20% time, the idea of setting aside time for innovation is a concept that has redefined the tech space over the last 20 years.
 However, doing so has presented a unique set of challenges.
 Balancing routine, day-to-day tasks with groundbreaking innovations and revolutionary transformations is a monumental task.
 One that involves keeping teams focused on executing roadmap items while also giving them the creative space and intellectual freedom they need to push the boundaries.
 Without the full backing of leadership, tremendous discipline, and the ability to compartmentalize effectively, employees often can’t set aside the time to ponder potential innovations.

 So how do successful tech companies make time for innovation?

 SS&C Eze’s Innovation Challenge: Creating A Time and Place for Innovation